BAPTISM & CHURCH MEMBERSHIP

 - Applicants must be residing in Singapore and above the age of 16 at the time of application.

 The Infant/Child Baptism is for infant/child up to 16 years old.

 For Special Baptism, there is no age limit.

 All parents desiring to have their children baptised are required to attend the Infant/Child/Special Baptism Preparation (ICSBP).
 At ICSBP, they will be briefed on the meaning of this Sacrament and the vows which they assume.
 Parents who present their children for Baptism are expected to be diligent in bringing them up according to the word of God and in fellowship with the Church.
 During the ICSBP session, parents will also have the opportunity to interact and discuss parenting issues, as well as engage in sharing on family devotion and other ways in bringing up and nurturing their children in Christian faith.

 To register for Infant/Child/Special Baptism:

-here#Registration for ICSB 1/2023 is closed.
-Do consider ICSB 2/2023 scheduled on 9 Jul 2023.
-The online application form is opened for registration on 20 May - 12 Jun.to access the online registration form.
+- Click here# to access the online registration form.
 The form must be accompanied with a copy of either parent’s Wesley Methodist Church membership certificate.